electricianinsomniac/calculator-module-arduino-uno/README.md

 see the [Forum](https://forum.arduino.cc/c/software/arduino-ide-2-0/93) arduino for more issue

 ### Another project
-Lets see another project such as How to [Connecting ESP32CAM to Smartphone](https://github.com/electricianinsomniac/ESP32CAM-to-Smartphone) by using WIFI connection
+Lets see another project such as How to [Use Arduino 3.2" TFT LCD Touch Screen](https://github.com/electricianinsomniac/Arduino-3.2-TFT-LCD-Touch-Screen-and-an-SD-card)